The Zoya Factor: Reception

 The book was well received by the media.
 It constantly features in the Top 5 of many newspapers in India.
 The Asian Age ranked it No. 1 for 3 weeks when it was released.
 According to The Times Of India, "it is a fun read which takes the Indian chick-lit way beyond mush and smut, right to freakily naughty.
 Her writing is very young, very now and very funny.
 Her themes of cricket, love and politics are smartly topical."
 Apart from the novel's subject matter, cricket, that India is obsessed with, what makes the book unique in Indian publishing history is the whopping print run of 20,000 copies at the launch.
 "It is very unusual for any publisher in India to go in for such a huge print run for a commercial debut novel, but we were confident of The Zoya Factor right at the first time we read Anuja's manuscript," said V K Karthika, editor and publisher, HarperCollins Publishers India.

 Film adaptation

 The novel was optioned for a film by Shahrukh Khan's Red Chillies Entertainment production company, for a period of three years.
 As it didn't take off after three years, the rights were acquired by Pooja Shetty.
-The film is set to be released on 20 September 2019.
-It is directed by Abhishek Sharma and starring Dulquer Salmaan and Sonam Kapoor.
+The film was released on 20 September 2019.
+It was directed by Abhishek Sharma and starred Dulquer Salmaan and Sonam Kapoor.